Anti-austerity movement in Greece: Political reactions

 The allegations of police brutality by Greek and foreign media as well as Amnesty International sparked heated debate in the Hellenic Parliament, with all parties in the house asking the government for explanations, including MPs of the ruling PASOK party.
-The leader of the opposition, Antonis Samaras, characterised the situation as almost that of a "parastate", while George Karatzaferis of the Popular Orthodox Rally accused the government of "not being able to control 200 thugs in central Athens".
+The leader of the opposition, Antonis Samaras, characterised the situation as almost that of a "parastate", while Georgios Karatzaferis of the Popular Orthodox Rally accused the government of "not being able to control 200 thugs in central Athens".
 The Coalition of the Radical Left party accused the government of "abolishing the very principles of democracy" and filed a complaint against the government for "cheering while at the same time outside the building tear gas was being overly used".
 Members of the parliamentary group of PASOK characterised the actions of the police as "barbaric" Christos Papoutsis, the Minister for Citizen Protection, denied all accusations claiming that "it's the police that operates, not the government".
 Regarding the video in which police are allegedly helping hooded youth, he said that the people in the video are not police; the Athens Prosecutor accepted the demands for an investigation into the matter.
-On the matter of the attack on the Sytagma Square metro station using tear gas by police, the minister said that "people with health issues were transported to hospitals and the others left inside were wearing gas masks more expensive than the ones used by police".
+On the matter of the attack on the Syntagma metro station using tear gas by police, the minister said that "people with health issues were transported to hospitals and the others left inside were wearing gas masks more expensive than the ones used by police".
 Giannis Ragousis, Minister for Transport, asked for a disciplinary measure to punish those responsible.
 The European Commission stated that any use of violence is sad and unacceptable.

 Additionally, the Greek government has pledged to amend the constitution as a result of the protests.
 Among the most important aspects of the constitutional reform will be the change of the functions of the Greek political system.
 The Greek government has said it will open up the discussion on constitutional amendment in September, both to the public and the media.
 Other media have pointed out that this could not be legal before 2013 because the constitutional amendment of 2008 forbids any other changes to the constitution prior to 2013.